A social media ban for under 16s sends the wrong message and won’t work, but rushing it for the end of the year is somehow worse.

 It’s a handy way for people to bury their heads in the sand when the better approach would be to learn.
 To learn with their kids, together, and to build on those experiences with one another.
 To learn from people experienced in it like you would anything else.

-The ban is totally unenforceable, and neither parents nor kids will be penalised for going around the ban, raising the question of why or how it would even be useful in the first place.
+The ban is also totally unenforceable, and neither parents nor kids will be penalised for going around the ban, raising the question of why or how it would even be useful in the first place.

 Rather, it seems like this ban is a way to place the blame at someone’s feet.
 Throw it to the social media companies, because they’re the ones getting rich off the platform.
 And sure, that makes some sense.